-I’m a designer, sculptor and educator with a wide range of interests.
+I’m an educator, designer, and sculptor with a wide range of interests.
 I have a particular fascination with digital fabrication – the process of using computer driven tools to create.
 I use 3D printers, laser cutters, CNC routers, and robots – coupled with custom software I develop – to create my work.
 I enjoy woodworking, figure sculpture, electronics, drawing, and painting.
 I live in Ann Arbor, Michigan with my wife and son.
 I currently teach geometric modeling, digital fabrication and robotics at Taubman College at the University of Michigan.
 In the past I have taught at the Penny W. Stamps School of Art & Design.

 Portrait of Michelina, Poplar, 7″ high.
 For more details on fabrication please see CNC Portrait Sculpt.